 There is only one – the browser gets slower at times.
 This is because of the fact that the data packets are routed through a good number of relay points in the Tor browser.
 I could not find any other negatives while browsing with Tor.
 Also, on some sites, you may have to allow scripts using the S icon just before the address bar.
 Sites such as Facebook and Twitter make extensive use of scripts so you may face problems if you run Tor with scripts blocked.
 You can toggle blocking/allowing scripts using the S button.

 Tor Browser Download

-Browzar, another privacy minded browser for Windows 7 may also interest you.
-You might want to also check out this link which talks of alternate web browsers for your Windows computer, each offering a different set of features or this one about portable browsers.
+Browzar, another privacy-minded browser for Windows, may also interest you.
+You might also want to check out this link, which talks of alternate web browsers for your Windows computer, each offering a different set of features or this one about portable browsers.
 You might want to also check out Epic Privacy Browser.